istio/istio.io/content/en/docs/examples/vm-bookinfo/index.md

 - /docs/examples/mesh-expansion/bookinfo-expanded
 ---

-This example deploys the Bookinfo services across Kubernetes and a set of virtual machines (VMs), and illustrates how to use Istio service mesh to control this infrastructure as a single mesh.
+This example deploys the Bookinfo services across Kubernetes with one virtual machine (VM), and illustrates how to use Istio service mesh to control this infrastructure as a single mesh.

 {{< warning >}}